 Faculty members are defined as all full-time and part-time assistant, associate and professors; visiting, adjuncts, staff-faculty associates, graduate teaching assistants, Five College fellows; post-docs; alumni fellows, and any other position or rank that has or may be developed such that the individual has primary or significant responsibility for teaching undergraduate students.

-Staff members are defined as all full-time employees, including senior administrators, deans (including associate or assistant deans), directors and managers (including associate and assistant directors and managers); and all campus police officers.
+Staff members are defined as all full-time employees, including senior administrators, deans (including associate or assistant deans), directors and managers (including associate and assistant directors and managers); and all campus safety and security staff.

 Additionally, all contracted service partners, including without limitation Bon Appétit, Document Services, and Printing/CBS, with respect to incidents or activities occurring or connected in any way with Hampshire College or its campus or programs.